Jody Gilbert

 Jody Gilbert (March 18, 1916 – February 3, 1979) was an American actress.

 Biography

 Gilbert was born in Fort Worth, Texas.
 She studied voice and acting at Columbia University, and was a graduate of Pasadena Playhouse.

-One of her first notable roles was in the W.C.
-Fields film Never Give a Sucker an Even Break, playing a quick-witted diner waitress who has a verbal duel with Fields.
-She appeared in numerous roles in the movies, radio and television, often in supporting roles as "sizeable" but confident women.
+After numerous uncredited film roles, Gilbert delivered a brief but memorable performance in Never Give a Sucker an Even Break (1941).
+She played a sarcastic diner waitress who engages in a verbal duel with her customer W.C.
+Fields.
+Over the next decade, she appeared dozens of times (although still mostly uncredited) in movies, radio and television, often in humorous supporting roles as "sizeable" but confident women.

-Gilbert died from complications from an auto accident in 1979.